Your Credit Score

 We and other organisations acting to prevent fraud may process your personal information in systems that look for fraud by studying patterns in the data.
 We may find that an account or policy is being used in ways that fraudsters work.
 Or we may notice that an account is being used in a way that is unusual for you or your business.
 Either of these could indicate a risk of fraud or money-laundering against a customer, the bank or the insurer.

 If we or an FPA decide there is a risk of fraud, we may stop activity on the accounts or block access to them.
-FPAs and cross-industry organisations may also keep a record of the risk that you or your business may pose.
+FPAs and cross-industry organisations may also keep a record of the risks that you or your business may pose.

 This may result in other organisations refusing to provide you with products or services, or to employ you.